geekhmer/geekhmer.github.io/source/_posts/2014-08-07-test-models-with-rspec-in-ruby-on-rails.markdown

 <p>
   <strong>How should I be testing?</strong><br/>
-  - Using RSpec & factorygirl<br/>
+  - Using RSpec & factorygirl.<br/>
-  - Testing your Models
+  - Testing the Model.
 </p>

 <p>